 The specialist worker application process remains unchanged and all applications must be progressed via the Health portal in the first instance.

 Emergency event exemptions

 The emergency event exemption application process remains unchanged.
 Find out more about the application process if you need a worker to enter Queensland from a WA hotspot to respond to an emergency resources event.

 Travelling to another State

-Resources workers departing Queensland to another state or territory should check the relevant State Government border restrictions currently in place for the state you intend travelling to.
+Resources workers departing Queensland to another state or territory should check the relevant State Government border restrictions currently in place for the state they intend travelling to.

-If you have any symptoms at all or have been to the contact tracing alert locations, get tested immediately and quarantine at home until you receive a negative result.
+Regardless of where you have been, if you have any COVID-19 symptoms, get tested immediately and quarantine at home until you receive a negative result.